-This is a simple tutorial on how to generate a high quality image using the SDXL refiner model located on Huggingface from Stability AI.
+This tutorial shows you how to generate high-quality images using the SDXL refiner model from Stability AI, available on Hugging Face.

 To see the final implementation, you can view it here